network4dev/n4d/docs/networking/ip4.rst

-  * No reachability: In one-to-many NAT scenarios where unsolicited outside-to-inside flows are technically impossible, the inside hosts are insulted from direct external attacks.
+  * No reachability: In one-to-many NAT scenarios where unsolicited outside-to-inside flows are technically impossible, the inside hosts are insulated from direct external attacks.
   * Obfuscation: The original IP address of the inside host is never revealed to the outside world, making targeted attacks more difficult.
   * Automatic firewalling: As a stateful device, only outside-to-inside